Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

    _stopColor.Add(new PropertyValue(new Color(0, 1, 0, 1)));
    _stopColor.Add(new PropertyValue(new Vector4(120.0f, 0.0f, 255.0f, 255.0f) / 255.0f));
    _radialGradientVisual.StopColor = _stopColor;
-   // Colors' limits in a relative coordinate system PropertyArray _stopOffset = new PropertyArray();
+   // Color limits in a relative coordinate system PropertyArray _stopOffset = new PropertyArray();
    _stopOffset.Add(new PropertyValue(0.0f));
    _stopOffset.Add(new PropertyValue(0.25f));